hovancik/stretchly/README.md

 For Natural breaks, you might need some packages too (`libxss-dev`).

 If *Stretchly* is not starting, you might need to run `sudo sysctl kernel.unprivileged_userns_clone=1`.
 Read more [here](https://github.com/electron/electron/issues/17972).
-Depending on your distro, you probably want to do something similar to this, so the settings are kept after reboot: Add `kernel.unprivileged_userns_clone=1` to `/etc/sysctl.d/00-local-userns.conf` and reboot.
+Depending on your distro, you probably want to do something similar to this, so the preferences are kept after reboot: Add `kernel.unprivileged_userns_clone=1` to `/etc/sysctl.d/00-local-userns.conf` and reboot.

 ### Running from source